bakano98/CS4222-Project/report.md

 For this part of the experiment, we took the time intervals across 50 receives.
 As such, like before, there are 49 intervals.

-The different settings we used were as follows:
+The different settings we used, and the results obtained are as follows:

 | Experiment Number | Setting | Average Time to Discovery (A discovers B) | Average Time to Discovery (B discovers A) | Total Number of packets sent by B | Total Number of packets sent by A |
 | ------------------| ------- | ------------------------- | ------------------------| --- | -- |